roemeren/tableau-workbook-extractor/README.md

 ### Step 2: Download the tool

-See section below: "How to create the Windows Executable and release".
+The latest version of the tool is available as a Windows executable here: https://github.com/roemeren/tableau-workbook-extractor/releases/latest.

+New releases are automatically created via a GitHub Actions workflow whenever a new release tag is pushed to the main branch (see `/.github/workflows/release.yml` file).

 ### Step 3: Run the tool

-By **double-clicking** on the downloaded file `tableau-workbook-extractor-<version>.exe` the tool will run and a black window will open to show its progress.
+Run the tool by **double-clicking** on the downloaded file `tableau-workbook-extractor-<version>.exe`.
+A black window will open to show its progress.

-**It's not necessary to have Tableau Desktop or Public installed**, but it may be useful to verify some of the results.
+**It's not necessary to have Tableau Desktop or Public installed**, but it may be useful to verify (or visualize) some of the results.

-If the executable is **blocked** again by Microsoft Defender Smartscreen it can be bypassed in the same way as for the Graphviz installer file (see previous subsection).
+If the executable is **blocked** again by Microsoft Defender Smartscreen it can be bypassed in the same way as for the Graphviz installer file (by checking the Unblock option in the Properties window; see previous subsection).

 After initial loading it will prompt the user to **browse to a Tableau workbook** (`.twb` or `.twbx` format):